ananyahegde/The-Innovengers/README.md

   - Purpose Limitation (ads, personalization)
   - Access Logs (who accessed data and when)
 - Real-time Data Usage chart (via Chart.js)

-## The project is deployed using mongodb atlas and render